Skip to content

 Grade: A-minus

-The fourth area we rated is short-term care, where this facility was awarded an A-.
-This topped off a very strong report card.
-Very few nursing homes earned an A- or better in all four categories.
-Short-term care scores are based on the facility's quantity of skilled nursing services.
-This means a vast spectrum of nursing services, spanning from registered nurses to physical and speech therapists, not to mention other variations of therapy.
-Fortunately, it appear that this nursing home has registered nurses on staff.
-Not all nursing homes employs these skilled professionals.
-However, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
-The final datapoint we considered in this category is the number of residents that ultimately were able to return home from the facility.
-We found that 0 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.
+The final category we scored was short-term care, where this facility was given an A-.
+This rounded out a very impressive profile.
+Few facilities received an A- or better in every category.
+Our short-term care scores are likely more critical for people needing a nursing home for rehabilitation.
+Rehabilitation generally utilizes higher levels of skilled nursing.
+Skilled nursing includes not merely nursing, but also physical and occupational therapy, as well as other forms of therapy.
+Fortunately, it appear that this nursing home employs registered nurses.
+Not all nursing homes employs these types of nurses.
+On the other hand, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
+The final statistic we looked at in this area is the number of residents who were able to leave the nursing home and return to the community.
+We found that 0 percent of this facility's patients returned home.

 Rating Over Time